-- (ii) A candidate appearing for upgrading of performance in subject(s) involving practical shall appear only in theory and previous practical and internal assessment marks shall be carried forward and accounted for. - (iii) Candidates who appear for upgrading of performance shall be issued only Statement of Subject wise Performance reflecting the grades of the Upgrading of performance. - (iv) A candidate appearing for upgrading of performance in one or more subjects cannot appear for additional subject simultaneously.
+- (ii) A candidate appearing for upgrading of performance shall appear in the syllabus prescribed for summative Assessment II only for the year of examination. - (iii) Candidates who appear for upgrading of performance shall be issued only Statement of Subject wise Performance reflecting the grades obtained in the said examination. - (iv) A candidate appearing for upgrading of performance in one or more subjects cannot appear for additional subject simultaneously.